awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 ### Manually migrating to the CloudWatch agent<a name="monitoring-cloudwatch-agent-migrate-manual"></a>

-For on\-premises Windows instances or Amazon EC2 Windows instances, follow these steps to manually migrate log collection to the Amazon CloudWatch agent\.
+For on\-premises Windows Server instances or EC2 instances for Windows Server, follow these steps to manually migrate log collection to the Amazon CloudWatch agent\.

 **Note**
 If you want to migrate a source configuration file that includes a `{hostname}` entry, then be aware that the `{hostname}` entry can change the value of the field after the migration is complete\.
 For example, say that the following `"LogStream": "{hostname}"` entry maps to a server named *MyLogServer001*\.